Local energy estimates for the fractional Laplacian: Local energy estimates

-We conclude with a comparison between quasi-uniform and graded meshes for smooth data (domain and right-hand side).
-Tables \ref{tab:hresult} and \ref{tab:hresult_graded} show that graded meshes yield an improvement of order $h^{1/2}$ for all $s \le 1/2$, whereas the improvement is of order $h^{1-s}$ for $s > 1/2$.
+We conclude with a comparison between local error rates on quasi-uniform and graded meshes for smooth data (domain and right-hand side).
+Tables \ref{tab:hresult} and \ref{tab:hresult_graded} show that graded meshes yield an improvement of order $h^{\frac{1}{2}}$ for all $s \le \frac{1}{2}$, whereas the improvement is of order $h^{1-s}$ for $s > \frac{1}{2}$.
 Therefore, such an improvement is valid for all $0<s<1$ but becomes less significant in the limit $s \to 1$ of classical diffusion.